ictnlp/DDRS-NAT/README.md

 + Pytorch version = 1.7

 # Diverse Distillation
 Perform diverse distillation to obtain a dataset containing multiple references.
 You can follow the instructions below to prepare the diverse distillation dataset for WMT14 En-De.
-Or you can directly download [our diverse distillation dataset](todo).
+Or you can directly download [our diverse distillation dataset](todo) and jump to step 4.

 **Step 1**: Follow instruction from [Fairseq](https://github.com/pytorch/fairseq/tree/master/examples/translation) to prepare and preprocess the WMT14 En-De dataset, or download the preprocessed dataset [here](http://dl.fbaipublicfiles.com/nat/original_dataset.zip).
 Save the raw data to ``data/wmt_ende`` (train.en-de.{en,de}, valid.en-de.{en,de}, test.en-de.{en,de}).
 Save the processed data to ``data-bin/wmt14_ende_raw``.